superdianuj/imp_gaussian_splatting/README.md

 ```

 ### Rendering and Metrics
-I use [Nerfstudio](https://docs.nerf.studio/quickstart/installation.html) and [Hloc](https://github.com/cvg/Hierarchical-Localization) for rendering the gaussian splats, and use original GS repo code for evaluating metrics.
+I use [Nerfstudio (Splatfacto)](https://docs.nerf.studio/quickstart/installation.html) and [Hloc](https://github.com/cvg/Hierarchical-Localization) for rendering the gaussian splats, and use original GS repo code for evaluating metrics.
 For rendering and evaluation, run:

 ```bash
 cd rendering_and_metrics